Table of Contents

 What is the HR operating model?

 An HR operating model defines how HR will be organized, clarifies how it will deliver various processes, products, and services, how (and where, when) technologies will be deployed, and who will be responsible for executing those.
-The traditional model of a CHRO leading multiple HR business partners (HRBPs), centralized centers of excellence (COEs), and shared (administrative and technology) services group is often too expensive and unwieldy for small business HR teams.
+The traditional model of a CHRO leading multiple HR business partners (HRBPs), centralized centers of excellence (COEs), and a shared (administrative and technology) services group is often too expensive and unwieldy for small-business HR teams.

 Instead, four (4) key options exist for delivering services and support to the business, which are often combined to meet individual organizational needs: